jvanbockryck/nem-catapult-metadata-proposal/README.md

 ## Define metadata properties within a metadata-space
 There should be a transaction to define metadata properties within a metadata-space.

-    Example of a property with name being "hash" in the "defined-id": "d-id:hash".
+    Example of a property with name being "hash" in the "defined-id": "d-id:documentHash".

 ## Add (simple) conditions on a metadata property
 There should be a transaction to add (simple) conditions to a metadata property.